netscaler/ansible-collection-netscaleradc/supported_modules_matrix.md

-# Supported Modules Matrix
+# NetScaler Ansible Collection Modules Matrix

-This is a matrix of all the resources supported by the `netscaler` collection.
+This is a matrix of all the resources supported by the `netscaler` ansible collection.
 The table below shows the list of all the resources and whether they are supported or not.

 Total number of resources: **905**
 Total number of supported resources: **727**